utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 | [Sesame](http://rdf4j.org/) | BSD | WAR | Java |
 | [Virtuoso](http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/) | GPL | Native | C |

-Using these four I will compare them and discuss general merits that could be applied against any store you wish to test.
+Using these four, I will compare them and discuss general merits that could be applied against any store you wish to test.
 The categories will be.

 *  [Installation/Configuration](#conf)
 *  [Admin Interface](#admin)